edp-dx/system-artifacts/README.md

-# system-use-case3
+# Store artifacts for demo cases

-Use for use-case3 demo case
+DO NOT DELETE